thotamohan/AirBnb-Price-prediction/README.md

 7. Lasso and random forest feature selection yield better results even with lesser features and reduce computational power.
 8. Hyper parameter tuning plays a better role in getting optimal result that can perform better on test data.

+# **References:**

+Special thanks to Prof. Keith Jenkins at University of Southern California for helping me in getting a clear understanding of the BFR algorithm both theoritically and practically.